ato/lein-outdated/README.md

     [compojure "1.0.2"] is available but we use "1.0.1" [cheshire "4.0.0"] is available but we use "2.2.2"

-Use `lein search --update` to update the indexes which are searched.

-## Known issues

-This is a quick proof of concept.
-If a dependency is available in multiple repositories then things won't work right.

-We're also relying on the order that search results are returned from Lucene to figure out what the latest version is.
-We should probably sort the versions ourselves instead.

 ## License

 Copyright © 2012 Alex Osborne

+Parts based on code from Leiningen.

+Leiningen Source Copyright © 2009-2012 Phil Hagelberg, Alex Osborne, Dan Larkin and [contributors](https://github.com/technomancy/leiningen/contributors).

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License, the same as Leiningen and Clojure.

 Idea suggested by `guns` on #leiningen.